Traditionally Cleaned vs. Fully Cleaned Squid

-One common thing in traditionally cleaned and fully cleaned squid is that the head, guts, skin, and “quill” (the backbone) are removed in both.
-Of course, the tentacles are saved with each kind of cleaned squid.
-The only difference comes down to the wings.
+Traditionally cleaned and fully cleaned squid both have the head, internal organs, skin, and quill are removed.
+The tentacles are saved with each kind of cleaned squid; traditionally cleaned style typically have a little more head meat left on, but they are similar.
+The main difference comes down to the wings.

 Traditionally Cleaned Squid

-In this style of cleaned squid, the “wings” (or the “fins”) aren’t removed.
+In traditionally cleaned squid, the “wings” (or the “fins”) aren’t removed.
 The squid wings are edible, however chefs aren’t able to make calamari rings from the wings, and they are often discarded as waste.

 Fully Cleaned Squid

-In this style, the squid’s wings are removed, and they can be removed either by pulling them off or cutting them off the tube.
+In the fully cleaned style, the squid’s wings are removed, and they can be removed either by pulling or cutting them off the tube.
 Once the squid is fully cleaned, all that remains are its tentacles and tube.
-A fully cleaned tube reduces waste if wings are going to be discarded as waste and saves operator labor costs when making rings.
+A fully cleaned tube reduces end user waste if wings are going to be discarded, and saves operator labor costs when making rings.

 At this time, The Town Dock offers fully cleaned calamari, as most of our customers prefer this cut.
 We offer a variety of imported and domestic options, as well as steaks, strips, and whole squid.
 Browse all of our products here.